 The cell walls of the E.Coli bacterium are covered with minute fimbria (hairs) with lectins (molecular projections) that hook like Velcro to the mannose in the walls of the bladder and urinary tract.

 In this photo the E.Coli are the 'docked' white egg-shaped cells.
 The E.Coli bacteria are attracted to the D-Mannose in the cell walls.
-D-Mannose by providing a greater source of ingested mannose that will all leave the bladder during urination can support a healthy bladder by occupying the E.Coli lectins, preventing attachment and carrying attached bacteria away.
+D-Mannose by providing a greater source of Ingested D-Mannose that will all leave the bladder during urination can support a healthy bladder by occupying the E.Coli lectins, preventing attachment and carrying attached bacteria away.

 Easy to use at home - results within 2 minutes.
 5 dedicated test indicators to monitor urine pH and infections.